-Pursuant to Part IV of Chapter 373, F.S., and Chapter 62-330, F.A.C., the District is responsible for permitting the construction, alteration, operation, maintenance, repair, abandonment or removal of surface water management systems within its jurisdictional boundaries, in accordance with its Operating Agreement with DEP incorporated by reference in Section 62-330.010(5), F.A.C.
-The objective of this Applicant's Handbook, Volumes I and II is to identify the usual procedures and information used by the District in permit application review.
+Pursuant to Part IV of Chapter 373, F.S., and Chapter 62-330, F.A.C., the District is responsible for permitting the construction, alteration, operation, maintenance, repair, abandonment or removal of surface water management systems within its jurisdictional boundaries, in accordance with its Operating Agreement with DEP.
+A copy of the Operating Agreement is included in the Appendix for reference.
+The objective of this Applicant's Handbook Volumes I and II is to identify the usual procedures and information used by the District in permit application review.
 The objective of the review is to ensure that the permit will authorize activities or situations which are not harmful to the water resources of the District nor inconsistent with the public interest or the overall objectives of the District.